 As for the other pretext,

 It seems odd to suggest that some public safety employees are entitled to the health and safety benefits afforded by robust collective bargaining and benefits and others are not.
-Why, say, are park rankers entitled to the health and safety benefits of robust collective bargaining while corrections officers are not?
+Why, say, are park rangers entitled to the health and safety benefits of robust collective bargaining while corrections officers are not?
 While health and safety benefits may justify robust collective bargaining rights, that benefit is equally applicable to the excluded public safety employees.

 The dissenting justices were not convinced of any “rational relationship between the purported goals of the statute and the means chosen by the legislature.”